gabgel/DevelopingDataProductAssignments/Project_presentation.md

 - Creation of a shiny app going from a static analysis framework to a dynamic one

-Exploratory Analysis
+Exploratory Analysis - Data
 ========================================================

-Here we can see a summary of the dataset and 2 graphs, a boxplot and the quarterly earnings evolution through time.
+Here we can see a summary of the dataset

 ```